Difference Between Jira and Asana

-- Jira has Small Business, Medium Business, and Large Enterprises, whereas Asana has different types of customers such as Small Business, Medium Business, Large Enterprises, and Freelancers.
+- Jira has Small businesses, Medium Businesses, and Large Enterprises, whereas Asana has different types of customers such as Small businesses, Medium Businesses, Large Enterprises, and Freelancers.

 - Jira has ticket, phone and training support features, whereas Asana has ticket and training support features.

 - Jira has different features of the Scrum board facility and several reporting tools such as sprint reports, velocity charts and burns down charts, whereas Asana has different features recurring tables with uploading features and with a visual board similar to that of dashboard features.